terminalcloud/apps/docs/subrion.md

 ## About Subrion

-**Subrion** is an open source content management system that allows you to build websites for any purpose. **From blog to corporate mega portal**.
+**Subrion** is an open source content management system that allows you to build websites for any purpose. **From a blog to a corporate mega portal**.

 ---